bhauman/lein-figwheel/README.md

 change the code that is wrapped in a `defonce` you won't see the changes, because the identifier won't be redefined.

-Complicated object networks wired together with callbacks are also problematic.
+Complicated object networks wired together with callbacks (Backbone, Ember, etc.) are also problematic.
 Instantiating these object callback networks and then storing them in a global var is yet another version of this problem.

 Functions that maintain local state like counters and such are also definitions with local state and as such are problematic.